apache/zeppelin/docs/quickstart/install.md

 #### New to Apache Zeppelin...
  * For an in-depth overview, head to [Explore Zeppelin UI](../quickstart/explore_ui.html).
- * And then, try run [Tutorial](http://localhost:8080/#/notebook/2A94M5J1Z) notebook in your Zeppelin.
+ * And then, try run [Tutorial Notebook](http://localhost:8080/#/notebook/2A94M5J1Z) in your Zeppelin.
  * And see how to change [configurations](../setup/operation/configuration.html) like port number, etc.

 #### Zeppelin with Spark...